ducquando/learn-swift/README.md

 ##### c.
 Full version

-When declaring a range operator, you have to choose pick one from each two groups above.
-For example, a range operator can be closed and two-sided, or half-opened and one-sided.
+When declaring a range operator, you must pick one from every two groups above.
+For example, a range operator can be closed and two-sided or half-opened and one-sided.
 Below are some examples of range operators.

 ```swift
 ..<2     // [...,-2,-1,0,1]